France Plans Mass Duck Slaughter As Bird Flu Hits Foie Gras - UrduPoint

 CIFOQ said Thursday that government officials had shared plans to expand the culls over a wider area.

-In its latest update on January 1, the ministry said 61 bird flu clusters had been detected on poultry farms and in pet shops.
-Of these, 48 were in the Landes department, with the rest in the neighbouring Gers and Pyrenees-Atlantique departments.
+The bird flu clusters have been detected on poultry farms and in pet shops in the Landes department and the neighbouring Gers and Pyrenees-Atlantique departments.

-Pe said the number of clusters found had since risen to around 100.

 - Chinese market in jeopardy - The head of France's chamber of agriculture, Sebastien Windsor, called Wednesday for "radical measures" to try to restore confidence in export markets such as China which announced this week it was suspending French poultry imports over the virus.